RISK MANAGEMENT

 A failure to secure and develop the needed organizational capabilities and competenciesKONE continuously evaluates the skills and competences required for the execution of the selected strategy and develops and/or acquires these from internal talent pools or externally.
 KONE also has extensive training programs in place to develop and retain critical talents.

 Risks related to component and subcontracted labor availabilityKONE’s sourcing processes aim to identify critical suppliers and supply categories and implement alternative sources, long-term agreements, last-buy options and other measures to ensure the availability of the supply.
 KONE has also developed multinational subcontractor pools to ensure subcontractor capacity on a regional level.
 Subcontractors’ competences and capabilities are monitored and developed continuously, similarly as with own employees.
-The semiconductor market is closely monitored, and the situation managed with detailed planning of delivery execution and active involvement of supply chain partners among other actions.
+The semiconductor market is monitored and the risk of shortages managed with dual sourcing and active involvement of supply chain partners among other actions.

-Product integrity, safety or quality issues as well as issues with reputationTo mitigate product risks, KONE has strict quality control processes for product design, supply, manufacturing, installation and maintenance.
-In addition, KONE aims for transparent and reliable communication, to prevent reputational risks and to manage potential incidents.
+Product integrity, safety or quality issues as well as issues with reputationTo mitigate product risks, KONE has strict quality control processes for product design, supply, manufacturing, installation and service.
+In addition, KONE aims for transparent and reliable communication to prevent reputational risks and to manage potential incidents.
 KONE also has stringent corporate governance principles in place.

 Interruptions to KONE’s or its suppliers’ operationsKONE actively develops business continuity management capabilities to reduce the impact and likelihood of disruptions within its supply chain.
 Furthermore, KONE monitors the operations, business continuity management capabilities, financial strength and cybersecurity of its key suppliers.
 In addition, KONE aims to secure the availability of alternative sourcing channels for critical components and services.
 KONE also has a global property damage and business interruption insurance program in place.
 KONE’s global supply chain helps mitigate the risk of interruptions.
 KONE has 10 manufacturing facilities in 7 countries, multiple distribution centers and a large supplier network across the globe, which helps to mitigate the impacts from potential disruptions in individual locations or countries.

-IT system interruptions and cybersecurity risksKONE’s security policies define controls to safeguard premises, information and information systems which are both in development and in operation, in order to detect cybersecurity incidents and to respond and recover in a timely manner.
-KONE works with third-party security service providers and trusted, well-known technology partners to manage the risks through the control framework.
+IT system interruptions and cybersecurity risksKONE’s cybersecurity management system is certified according to ISO 27001.
+KONE’s security policies define controls to safeguard premises, information and information systems which are both in development and in operation.
+The controls apply to both KONE’s internal IT systems and customer-facing digital services.
+KONE works with third-party security service providers and trusted technology partners to manage the risks and to detect cybersecurity incidents and to respond and recover in a timely manner.
 KONE conducts tests, reviews and exercises to identify areas of risk and to ensure the appropriate preparedness.
 The company continues to invest in its cybersecurity capabilities based on these findings.
-KONE also has a global cyber insurance program in place
+KONE also has a global cyber insurance program in place.

 Risk management responsibilities